Criminal Justice (CJ)

 Prerequisite(s): CJ 200 and CJ 305; or consent of instructor.

-Description: Interdisciplinary exploration of major issues related to organized crime.
-Topics include historical aspects, theoretical perspectives and criminal activities commonly associated with organized crime efforts.
+Description: Interdisciplinary exploration of key issues related to organized crime.
+Examines historical contexts, theoretical frameworks, and various criminal activities associated with organized crime groups.

 For class offerings for a specific term, refer to the Schedule of Classes